microsoftarchive/OpenGAX/README.md

 ### Update Public Key References

-All references to the Microsoft public key token ‚Äú31bf3856ad364e35‚Äù must be updated to point to ‚Äúnull‚Äù or a new public key token if you are signing the assemblies.
+All references to the Microsoft public key token ‚Ä?1bf3856ad364e35‚Ä?must be updated to point to ‚Äúnull‚Ä?or a new public key token if you are signing the assemblies.
 One place where you will find this is in .vstemplate files containing a Wizard Extension because these reference a GAX 2010 assembly using its strong name, for example:

 ```
 <WizardExtension>